By using Postman, you will be able to test your first requests via Sage Active Public API V2.

 Download the Sage Active Public API collection for Postman

-Download the Sage Active Public API environment for Postman
+Download the Sage Active Public API FR environment for Postman

 1. Open Postman, go to Collections.